samover/instagram/README.md

-Instagram Challenge
+Instaclone
 ===================

-The challenge this weekend is to build an instagram clone using Ruby on Rails.
+At Makers Academy we receive a weekend challenge after learning a new technology for a week.
+This is an instagram clone using Ruby on Rails.
+It is fully test driven using rspec, capybara and factorygirl.

-As an MVP, I want a user to be able to
+As an MVP, this instaclone lets users:

   * log in using OAuth
   * post pictures and add a caption